haiwera-silk-cd/magento-devdocs/guides/v2.1/cloud/project/project-multi-sites.md

   - Stores
 ---

-This topic discusses how to set up {{site.data.var.ee}} to have multiple websites or stores.
-For example, you might have an English store, a French store, and a German store.
+This topic discusses how to set up {{site.data.var.ee}} to have multiple websites or stores. 例如， you might have an English store, a French store, and a German store.
 For more information on websites, stores, and store views, see [Understanding websites, stores, and store views]({{ page.baseurl }}/cloud/configure/configure-best-practices.html#sites).

 To set up multiple stores, you must: